Truck Accident Lawyer

 Getting pictures or video of the accident scene is also useful if you or another party or bystander are able to take photos or video shortly after the incident.

-Keep all of this information in a safe place and make multiple copies, including digital copies stored on different hard drives or in the cloud if possible.
+Preserve evidence – with all confidential and sensitive information, keep all of this information in a safe place and make multiple copies, including digital copies stored on different hard drives or in the cloud if possible.

 Here’s a list of the steps you should take after being involved in a trucking accident: